OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The AppRole method is the recommended way to authenticate with Vault for Servers.
 :::

-Once you have authenticated with Vault, a [token](https://www.vaultproject.io/docs/concepts/tokens) is generated that can be used in further interactions with Vault.
+Upon authentication with Vault, a [token](https://www.vaultproject.io/docs/concepts/tokens) is generated that can be used in further interactions with Vault.

 ### LDAP login step #{ldap-login}